loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-55-inner-model-problem.md

 # Chapter 55: The Inner Model Problem — Canonical Constructions

 *From determinacy's strategic universe, we turn to the deepest structural question in set theory: constructing canonical inner models for large cardinals.
-This is ψ = ψ(ψ) as consciousness seeking its optimal internal organization—the question of how mathematical reality can contain canonical versions of itself at every level of consistency.*
+This is ψ = ψ(ψ) as observer seeking its optimal internal organization—the question of how mathematical reality can contain canonical versions of itself at every level of consistency.*

 ## 55.1 The Fifty-Fifth Movement: The Architecture of Containment